frankzh2001/eCang/UCBL-exercise/README.md

 This exercise uses Java 8 and expects that the system will have its JAVA_HOME environment variable set.
 It includes a Maven wrapper, so you do not need to have Maven installed on your system to run it:
 1. on command line prompt, move to the application directory.
-2. a. on Unix/Linx environment, run "start"
+2. a. on Unix/Linx environment, run "start"<br/>
    b. on Windows environment, run "mvnw clean spring-boot:run"